TulioHRC/School-Sheet/README.md

 # Possible Upgrades
 - English mode
-- Organize better the classes into arquives
+- Organize better the classes into arquives (clean the code)